taw00/manuscript-css/README.md

   Some publishing houses have certain quirky requirements for manuscripts during the submission process.
 If their requirements travel far from the generic standard, the process represented here probably won't support that.
-- Automated porting to `.odt` or `.docx` file formatting.
+- Automated porting to `.odt` or `.docx` file formatting (most publishing houses require editable, `.docx`-formatted documents.
   That process is rather manual, unfortunately.
 Read more about that in [README-structure-summary.md](README-structure-summary.md).
 - (Prose) No `Lastname / Short Title / Page number` headers from page 2 onward.
+  Currently-supported CSS won't support this.
 Not yet anyway.
-Waiting for
-  [margin at-rules](https://www.quackit.com/css/at-rules/css_top-right_at-rule.cfm)
-  to be finally supported (currently a w3c working draft spec.)
+Waiting for [margin at-rules](https://www.quackit.com/css/at-rules/css_top-right_at-rule.cfm) to be finally supported (currently a w3c working draft spec.)